martinpickering64/carolinegreson.com/content/home/workshops.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Upcoming Workshops"
-subtitle = ""
+subtitle = "I run courses and workshops in Willow Sculpture and Basketmaking throughout the year, some of my next workshop dates are:"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.